 Peninsula Hotel, Guernsey

-Located on a small peninsula with a wonderful view over Grand Havre Bay, you can stroll to a lovely sheltered sandy beach at the edge of 5 acres of private landscaped gardens.
+A 3-star hotel located on a small peninsula with a wonderful view over Grand Havre Bay, you can stroll to a lovely sheltered sandy beach at the edge of 5 acres of private landscaped gardens.
 All bedrooms are en-suite and have satellite TV, hair dryer, telephone and tea / coffee making facilities.
 Leisure facilities include an outdoor swimming pool (heated).

 South of England